CemKarkiner/CemKarkiner/README.md

 ## 🚧 Currently Working On
 - Developing a custom Transformer architecture for legal NLP tasks including document classification, semantic search, and case law analysis.
 (LexAI)
-- A project to captioning images with high accuracy.

 ## Stats